NFL Super Bowl: Cincinnati Bengals face off against LA Rams | DW | 14.02.2022

-Super Bowl LVI kicked off in warm and sunny Los Angeles on Sunday, with two teams overcoming the odds to reach the National Football League (NFL) championship game.
+Super Bowl LVI saw a tight showdown in Los Angeles on Sunday, with two teams overcoming the odds to reach the National Football League (NFL) championship game.

 The Cincinnati Bengals are looking to score their first Super Bowl win, while the Los Angeles Rams will be fighting to secure a hometown win during the final.